mercybabayemi/mercybabayemi/README.md

 I am passionate about the intersection of **Technology, Data Science, Machine Learning, Artificial Intelligence and Language**, especially how raw data can be turned into insight that can power the next generation of intelligent systems.

-My journey has spanned **software engineering, web development, data analysis, natural language processing (NLP), and computational linguistics**, with a growing focus on data pipelines, model development, and AI infrastructure.
+My journey has spanned **software engineering, web development, data analysis and science, natural language processing (NLP), and computational linguistics**, with a growing focus on data pipelines, model development, and AI infrastructure.
 I'm deeply interested in exploring projects that combine **engineering, data science, ML and AI, and language technologies**.

 ---
 ## 🧩 My Technical Experience